The Top 8 Language Resources I Actually Use on a Regular Basis

 Try this resource for yourself.

-8. Native Language Films and Music
+8. Native Language Films, Books, and Music

-Why I use this resource // I use native language films and music to create a temporary immersion environment.
+Why I use this resource // I use native-language films and music to create a temporary immersion environment.
 They are also great for picking up useful words and phrases.

 How often I use this resource // I use it at least once a week.